 Ah, Yosemite!
-This is easily one of our all time favorite places to visit.
-Everytime we go, we find more reasons to go back and get even more excited when others tell us they’re going to visit for the first time.
-If you’re one of these people and need help planning it out, we’re sharing our go-to three-day itinerary for Spring and Summer.
-Feel free to use it as a guideline and alter it in any way.
-Hope you love it there as much as we do!
+This is easily one of my all time favorite places to visit.
+Everytime I go, I find more reasons to go back and get even more excited when others tell me they’re going to visit for the first time.
+If you’re one of these people and need help planning it out, I’m sharing my go-to three-day itinerary for Spring and Summer.
+Feel free to use it as a guideline and to alter it in any way.
+Hope you love it there as much as I do!
 (PS.
 Scroll to the bottom if you just want the whole itinerary at a glance)

 DAY ONE: BIKE AROUND YOSEMITE VALLEY

 Yes, Yosemite Valley can get a bit over crowded but for good reason - it’s a one stop shop for all the classics: Yosemite Falls, El Capitan, Bridalveil Falls, Half Dome, you name it.
 Even just a slow drive through the loop can put you in awe but nothing let’s you experience the valley like a good bike ride.

 If you don’t have your own, there are two places you can rent: Yosemite Valley Lodge (Shuttle Bus Stop #8) or Curry/Half Dome Village (Shuttle Bus Stop #13), both at reasonable prices.
 Worried about finding parking in either of the two?
 Don’t fret.
 You can pretty much park your car in any lot and use the free shuttles to get around.
 You can also find rental rates and more information about the valley here.
 We rented our bikes for two hours but I recommend renting it for the full day so you have time to stop and explore each section.